 Blazor

 Blazor is an open-source, single-page web development framework for developing web applications using HTML and C#.
-Its name is derived from two different words: Browser and Razor, the latter referring to the HTML view generating engine from the .NET framework.
-The catch is that instead of executing Razor views on the server-side (to show HTML to the browser), Blazor can execute the views on the client side.
+Its name is derived from two words: Browser and Razor, the latter referring to the HTML view-generation engine in the .NET framework.
+The catch is that, instead of executing Razor views on the server side (to render HTML for the browser), Blazor can execute them on the client side.

 What makes Blazor so interesting is that it doesn’t require any additional plugins to be installed on the server-side to run within a browser.
 Blazor works in two main ways:

-1. It runs on the server-side, meaning that it executes on a server using the browser as sort of an intermediary between Blazor and the end-user
+It runs on the server-side, meaning that it executes on a server using the browser as a sort of intermediary between Blazor and the end-user

 As I mentioned before, Blazor is open-source.
-It is owned by the .NET foundation, which is a non-profit organization that supports all kinds of projects revolving around the .NET framework.
+It is owned by the .NET Foundation, a non-profit organization that supports projects across the .NET framework.

 And there you have it!
 Did we miss something?
 What is your favorite language or framework to build your apps in?
 Share a thought or two in the comments below.